taltoris/mcpo-n8n-bridge/README.md

 # MCPO N8N Bridge

-A Docker container that bridges MCPO (Model Context Protocol Output) to N8N by converting MCP output into an N8N-compatible format for workflow automation.
+A Docker container that bridges MCPO (Model Context Protocol server preferred for OpenWebUI) to N8N by converting MCP output into an N8N-compatible format for workflow automation.

 ## Overview